Charlestown, Indiana

-Charlestown is a city located within Charlestown Township, in Clark County, Indiana, United States.
+Charlestown is a city located within Charlestown and Utica Townships, Clark County, Indiana, United States.
 The population was 7,775 at the 2020 census.

 History

+Early history and Founding

 Charlestown was established in 1808, named after one of its surveyors, Charles Beggs, upon 300 acre, of which 3 acre was designated for a town square.
 It was established one mile (1.6 km) northeast of Springville, and was responsible for Springville's demise.

 Milling was important to the town, as the first mill was built in the area, on Fourteen Mile Creek, in 1804.
 This mill would be abandoned when John Work built a mill by use of a tunnel in 1814.
 Today, that mill is part of the Tunnel Mill Scout Reservation.

+19th Century

 From 1811 to 1878 Charlestown was the county seat of Clark County, but as Jeffersonville had surpassed it economically, the county seat reverted to Jeffersonville in 1878.

-In 1818 the first Grand Lodge of Free & Accepted Masons in Indiana met in Charlestown, due to Jonathan Jennings' influence.
+In 1818, the first Grand Lodge of Free & Accepted Masons in Indiana met in Charlestown, due to Jonathan Jennings' influence.

+Lynching

+In 1871, three black Charlestown residents were lynched for the murders of local farmer, Cyrus Park, along with his family.
+Park's two daughters were found on the brink of death alongside the dismembered corpses of Park, his wife, and his son.
+Park's neighbor claimed to have letters that park had received from a "high-profile" member of the community which threatened Park's life if he did not leave Charlestown.
+The night Park's neighbor made this testimony, he fought off a group of attackers, who he later described as, Park's murderers and "definitely white."
+Despite this, Park's neighbor was ignored.
+A manhunt had already commenced for George Johnson, a black Charlestown man known locally for his vagrancy.

+Upon capture, Johnson was quickly forced into confessing through harassment and torture, implicating Squire Taylor and Charles Davis, two other black Charlestown residents in his confession as well.
+After being arrested, all three men were found not guilty, but were ordered to be held in the Charlestown jail.
+Upon arriving, the men were met by a crowd of local community members in Ku Klux Klan disguises.
+Johnson, Taylor, and Davis were drug out of the jail, miles away into the woods where they would be lynched.
+The men's remains were carted back into town and are buried in the Charlestown cemetery.
+The cruel treatment of the three men was very controversial, leading to a lawsuit between the Sheriff and the victims' families.
+Blaming the event on the KKK and mob violence, Indiana's Governor Conrad Baker campaigned for the federal government to provide aid and assistance in suppressing illegal organizations and mob violence.

+In 2022, the Indiana State Senate officially recognized the innocence of the victims.
+Senator Chris Garten and Mayor Treva Hodges have both expressed interest in erecting a historical marker memorializing the event.